 Resilience skills training based on this research is currently being conducted in the military, athletics, law enforcement, and other high-stress, high-performance occupations with successful results.
 The US Army reported increased psychological health, fewer mental health problems, and fewer substance abuse problems among soldiers exposed to the training.
 The US Navy found that recruits who received resilience training reported lower stress levels, better problem solving, higher group cohesion, and increased social support.
 In addition, the Navy retained significantly more recruits in the divisions exposed to resilience training.

 Many of the lessons in our Respond with Resilience™ training are modeled after an approach used successfully with military audiences, but adapted to the needs and culture of the fire and EMS community.
 Such a program has the potential to result in benefits similar to successful military training in terms of helping to foster mental wellness, prevent behavioral health problems, boost retention, and prevent burnout among emergency responders.
 We build an evaluation component into our training to measure specific results and use them to refine the training.

 Instantaneous results do not follow from a single resilience training session.
-Rather, incremental results accrue over time as skills are practiced and repeated, similar to the way muscle memory develops when motor tasks are trained over and over.
-Respond with Resilience™ includes a unit on habit formation and goal-setting to help you incorporate resilience skills into day-to-day life.
+Rather, results build over time as skills are practiced and repeated, similar to the way muscle memory develops when motor tasks are trained over and over.

 What is positive psychology?